When Sales and Operations Aren’t In Alignment, Both Suffer

 How to Align Sales & Operations with Inventory Solutions

 Aligning sales and operations isn’t the problem.
 Inventory is the problem.
 The lack of trust between sales and operations creates a cultural nightmare.
-Sales is over promising and under delivering and operations is inefficient, inconsistent, and unable to fulfill orders on time.
+Sales is over over-promising and under-delivering and operations is inefficient, inconsistent, and unable to fulfill orders on time.
 No one is taking ownership and the result?
 Resentment, distrust, and false perceptions.
 The relationship becomes completely polarized and instead of being on the same team with the customer in mind, sales and operations spend too much time fighting each other instead of fighting for the customer.

 All of This Could Be Solved with Near-Real-Time Inventory